 We recommend approximately 2 hours per day for every 5-credit course.
 Online courses are just as demanding, if not more demanding that on-campus courses.
 Log-in on the first day of class, read the syllabus, get started information and get familiar with the course site—then get started with the class.

-If student has trouble with their seattlecolleges login (school email or campus wifi/computer login), IT department would be able to assist.
+If student has trouble with their ctcLink account and/or seattlecolleges login (school email or campus wifi/computer login), IT department would be able to assist.

 There are two ways to contact your course instructor.
 One is via Canvas Inbox and one is locating the instructor’s contact in the People section on North Seattle College website.